parap/todo/Readme.md

 - add calendar button to select date to "Next day" and "Previous day" buttons

-- allow deletion of weekly&monthly tasks in archive
+- allow deletion of weekly&monthly tasks in archive.
+Display them in archive.

 - add comments to tasks to add on-fly.
 Like Trello has.

 =============== TODO new functionalities ===========